PerplexedPeach/dynamic_affairs/README.md

 better to use the one from release sites (discord or loverslab).

 **Copy `dynamic_affairs.mod` just outside this repository to use the mod from the repostiory**.
+This repository also needs to be called `dynamic_affairs`.
-This mod depends on Carnalitas (no restriction on load order).
+This mod depends on Carnalitas
+(no restriction on load order).

 ## Contribution Guide